GStreamer/gstreamer/markdown/contribute/index.md

 feature requests and patches to GStreamer.
 The following applies to all these operations:

-- Please use [Freedesktop.org Gitlab][gitlab] to perform any of the aforementioned operations.
-You will need to create a Freedekstop.org Gitlab account if you don't have one yet (yep, that's just how it is.
-Sorry for the inconvenience).
+- Please use [freedesktop.org GitLab][gitlab] to perform any of the aforementioned operations.
+You will need to create a freedesktop.org GitLab account if you don't have one yet (yep, that's just how it is.
+Sorry for the inconvenience) If you don't want to create a new account you should also be able to sign in with a Google, GitHub or Twitter account.

 ## How to File Issues and Request for Enhancements

 ### Where to File Issues and Feature Requests

-- Create a new issue if there is no report for this problem yet.
+- Create a new issue if there is no existing report for this problem yet.
-  The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for existing issues.
+  The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for existing issues, or use the [GitLab search bar for the GStreamer project][gitlab] at the top of the page.

 - If you are filing a feature request (i.e. anything that is not supposed to work already, that is anything not an issue), please add the *Enhancement* label.
   Feel free to add any other appropriate already existing labels.
 Please don't create new labels just for your issue.
 This won't affect the way we prioritise the issue, but it will make triaging easier for us.
+In particular, do not add the *Blocker* label to an issue just because an issue is important to you.
+  This label should be added only by GStreamer maintainers.

 - If your issue is about a specific plugin, element or utility library, please prefix the issue summary with `element-name:`, `plugin-name:` or `lib:`